 - Give Digital Red Envelops via WeChat App

-Click the link to watch the video and know more details about the Mid-Autumn Festival traditions.
+Click the link to watch an interesting video and know more details about the Mid-Autumn Festival traditions.

 Top Places to Celebrate the Mid-Autumn Festival in China

-In 2020, the Mid-Autumn Festival falls on October 1st.
-Autumn is the best time to visit China.
-The temperatures throughout the country are milder compared with the extremes in winter and summer.
-Therefore, the most glorious thing is to spend time out of doors and enjoy the sight of the golden autumn.
+Compared with the extremes in winter and summer, the temperatures are milder in autumn.
+The most glorious thing is to spend time out of doors and enjoy the sight of the golden autumn.

 A good place to celebrate Mid-Autumn Festival should be wide and open, high, or somewhere with water.